 Concert Photography: Pre-Show Gear Checklist

 When it comes to preparing for a concert, there are some essentials that I always check as a music photographer.
-Here's a rundown of what I always try to check.
+Here's a rundown of what I always try to check when it comes to my gear and camera settings.

 Concert Photography Pre-Show Gear Essentials